Sparks of wisdom; daily dose of inspiration & feeding our soul

 Jerusalem is where God had called us.
 It is where Jesus saves us.

 Our Jerusalem is where Jesus is.
 It is where we belong with the people whom God called.

 Verse 32 says” not our hearts burning within us while He was speaking to us in the road while He was explaining the Scriptures”

 We recognize God by His presence.
 It is a presence that comforts us.

-In His company we find that we are important and He regard our value worthy as we perceived ourselves.
+In His company, we find that we are important and He regards our value worthy as we perceived ourselves.

-It is a presence that never condemns and reject but rather welcomes and encourages.
+It is a presence that never condemns and rejects but rather welcomes and encourages.